-(a) In this planning scheme, "Rural Purpose", means any of the following defined purposes:
+In this planning scheme, "Rural Purpose", means any of the following defined purposes:

-Column 1 Purpose Colum Defini Animal keeping Premises involving: , - (b) a hobby or commercially operated boarding and/or breeding and training kennel or cattery, (c) a dog pound, or (d) the keeping of a greater number of animals than constitutes domestic pets under the Council Local Law and where not being associated with Agriculture on the premises.
-Agriculture Premises: (a) for the growing of crops, pastures, turf, flowers, fruit, vegetables and the like on a commercial basis, (b) for the keeping, feeding, breeding, depasturing or stabling of any animal.
-The term includes animal breeding establishments, holding yards, hatcheries and all non-intensive animal husbandry including the keeping of working farm animals, but does not include Intensive animal husbandry or Animal keeping as separately defined, (c) for the processing and packaging of produce grown on site, (d) for the display and sale of any rural produce grown or produced on the site or on adjoining land in a roadside stall 198 , for conducting a forestry business199.

-for a wholesale nursery for the propagation and growing of potted plants and/or plants to be sold by retail through a garden centre located on another site.
-The term does not include sale by retail of any plants or garden/landscape material on the site,
+Column 1 Purpose mn 2 nition Animal keeping Prem ises involving: (a) a hobby or commercially operated boarding and/or breeding and training kennel or cattery, (b) a dog pound, or (c) the keeping of a greater number of animals than constitutes domestic pets under the Council Local Law and where not being associated with Agriculture on the premises.
+Agriculture Prem nises: • (a) for the growing of crops, pastures, turf, flowers, fruit, vegetables and the like on a commercial basis, (b) for the keeping, feeding, breeding, depasturing or stabling of any animal.
+The term includes animal breeding establishments, holding yards, hatcheries and all non-intensive animal husbandry including the keeping of working farm animals, but does not include Intensive animal husbandry or Animal keeping as separately defined, (c) for the processing and packaging of produce grown on site, (d) for the display and sale of any rural produce grown or produced on the site or on adjoining land in a roadside stall 212 , (e) for a wholesale nursery for the propagation and growing of potted plants and/or plants to be sold by retail through a garden centre located on another site.
+The term does not include sale